just-noticeable/damroo/rectifying-the-rent-seeking-behaviors-of-certain-hospitals.md

-## rent-seeking behaviors of certain hospitals
+## Rectifying The Rent-seeking Behaviors of Certain Hospitals

 Within India, and also in general, accredited private and public hospitals provide an essential service to the public at large.
 It is true that in a hospital setting, the patient’s life and limb are constantly at stake and the patient is typically at risk, of suffering hospital acquired diseases or injuries.
 Wrongful death at a hospital due to medical malpractice, is perhaps one of the worst risks that a patient can suffer.
 With such palpable risks to patients and to their families, the only way to ensure patient safety and also the safety of their next-of-kin in a clinical setting, is to maintain the highest standard of quality in modern medicine and within ethical management of all hospital related practices.